gladish/autobus/README.md

 ![BatteryPowered](docs/images/battery_powered_pi.png)

 The Adafruit PCA9685 servo driver is connected and working.
-The driver itself is connected to the Raspberry Pi over I2C and powered from one of the Pi’s 3.3V pins.
-The servos are powered separately as required.
+The PCA9685 is connected to the Raspberry Pi over I2C and powered from one of the Pi’s 3.3V pins.
+The servos are powered separately from the NIMH battery that's connected to the electronic speed controller, which is also connected to the PCA9865.

 ![ServoDriver](docs/images/servo_driver.png)